Ascent of Uluru in 1982-08

 | Location:||Australia-Northern Territory|

-Ascent Trip ReportVisited Ayers Rock/Uluru and Kata Tjuta/the Olgas on an amazing 2 week Greyhound Bus tour of Central and Eastern Australia as part of a longer family holiday visiting relos in Oz.
+Ascent Trip ReportVisited Uluru/Ayers Rock and Kata Tjuta/the Olgas 30 years ago on an amazing 2 week Greyhound Bus tour of Central and Eastern Australia as part of a longer family holiday visiting relos in Oz.

 Stayed in a shack at the base of the rock that called itself a Youth Hostel and had a great time circumnavigating and then climbing the monolith.
 Not too strenuous and some cut steps and a post and chain to assist if necessary.
-Amazing views despite there being not much to look at in the immediate vicinity, an amazing sense of space and being part of the landscape nonetheless.
+Amazing views despite there being not much to look at in the immediate vicinity (Kata Tjuta in the distance), an amazing sense of space and being part of the landscape nonetheless.

-Nowadays it is said that indigenous locals discourage climbing it on health and safety or religious grounds.
-That's a great shame: love, respect and reverence for the land can be expressed in different ways (Leave No Trace, intelligent enquiry and contributing towards maintenance and conservation, etc) and exclusion doesn't much help cultural appreciation either (a warm welcome to each other's holy places might).
+Nowadays it is said that indigenous locals discourage climbing it on health and safety and religious grounds.
+That seems a great shame: respect and reverence for the land can be expressed in many different ways and exclusion limits cultural appreciation too.

 This page has been served 1138 times since 2005-01-15.